AliceO2Group/QualityControl/doc/PostProcessing.md

 The TTree is stored back to the **QC database** each time it is updated.
 In addition, the class exposes the [`TTree::Draw`](https://root.cern/doc/master/classTTree.html#a73450649dc6e54b5b94516c468523e45) interface, which allows to instantaneously generate **plots** with trends, correlations or histograms that are also sent to the QC database.
+Multiple graphs can be drawn on one plot, if needed.

 ![TrendingTask](images/trending-task.png)

 #### Configuration